Malaikkallan: Production

 A blend of Robin Hood and The Mark of Zorro, written by Namakkal Kavignar Va.
 Ramalingam Pillai (Namakkal Kavignar).
 Malaikkallan had been prescribed as the non-detailed text for the high school curriculum in the early 50s, and the story had become very popular.

-A. P. Nagarajan was cast as a police inspector; however, after shooting some scenes with him, Naidu chose to replace him with M. G. Chakrapani.
+A. P. Nagarajan was initially cast as a police inspector; however, after shooting some scenes with him, Naidu chose to replace him with M. G. Chakrapani.

 Soundtrack

 S. M. Subbiah Naidu scored the music, while the lyrics were penned by Namakkal Kavignar Ve.
 Ramalingam Pillai, Ku.
 Ma.
 Balasubramaniam, Thanjai N. Ramaiah Dass and Makkalanban.
-The song "Eththanai Kaalam Thaan Yemaatruvaar" became so popular that MGR then decided to insert at least one such philosophical song in his future projects.
-It was the first song that T. M. Soundararajan had sung for M. G. Ramachandran, after the success he sang many songs for him.
-The song was remixed by Leon James for the film LKG (2019).
+The song "Eththanai Kaalam Thaan Yemaatruvaar" became very popular that MGR then opted to include at least one ideological song for educational purposes in his future projects.
+It was the first song that T. M. Soundararajan had sung for M. G. Ramachandran.
+This particular song was remixed by Leon James for the film LKG (2019).

-Release
+Release and reception

 Malaikkallan was released on 22 July 1954.
-It emerged as the top grosser of the year.
 Tamil magazine Ananda Vikatan in its review dated 12 September 1954 mentioned that film "has several amazing moments which increase the heartbeats of the audience...
 Various fight scenes, dances and comedy scenes make the film a mass entertainer".
 The Indian Express wrote, "Obviously with an eye on the box office the picture has been plentifully interspersed with fist and sword fights and fencing displays, etc".

-Remakes
+Other versions

-S. M. Sriramulu Naidu of Pakshiraja Studio in Coimbatore secured the rights to the story and decided to produce and direct a movie based on it, in 5 languages apart from the original version – Tamil (Malaikkallan), Telugu (Aggi Ramudu), Malayalam (Thaskaraveeran), Kannada (Bettada Kalla), Hindi (Azaad) and Sinhalese (Surasena).
+S. M. Sriramulu Naidu of Pakshiraja Studio in Coimbatore secured the rights to the story and decided to produce and direct a film based on it, in 5 languages apart from the original version – Tamil (Malaikkallan), Telugu (Aggi Ramudu), Malayalam (Thaskaraveeran), Kannada (Bettada Kalla), Hindi (Azaad).

 Legacy

 The film created the trend of the concept of "Robin Hood" and inspired various films like Neelamalai Thirudan (1957), Malaiyoor Mambattiyan (1983), Gentleman (1993) and Sivaji: The Boss (2007).
-The film also created the trend of philosophical songs and introduction songs for the lead actors.
+The film also initiated a trend of ideological songs, lip synched by lead actors.